TomicaKaniski/TomicaKaniski/README.md

-- 👋 Hi, I’m @TomicaKaniski
+- 👋 Hi, I’m @TomicaKaniski.
-- 👀 I’m interested in ...
+- 👀 I’m interested in everything.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning #MicrosoftAzure, #Kubernetes and related things.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various stuff.
-- 📫 How to reach me ...
+- 📫 You can reach me at **LinkedIn** (https://www.linkedin.com/in/TomicaKaniski).

 <!---
 TomicaKaniski/TomicaKaniski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.